KaiNorberg/PatchworkOS/README.md

 Finally, the root file descriptor stores bindings.
 Within PatchworkOS, there is no namespace or per-process mountpoints.
 Instead, each file object stores a table of bindings.
 These bindings act as one would expect within POSIX, allowing a file to appear at a different path than its actual location within the filesystem hierarchy.
 When a bind is performed, that bind will only apply when walking paths from the file object whose binding table the bind was added to.

 In this system one can consider binding a file to be nothing more than a convenient way to pass multiple capabilities (file descriptors) within a single file descriptor, by binding paths within its binding table.
 It does also allow all the expected benefits of bindings or mounts from POSIX-like systems but from a different perspective.

+### Threads, Processes and Jobs

+There are three structures related to execution in PatchworkOS: threads, processes, and jobs.

+A thread is the smallest unit of execution, representing a single flow of control within a process.

+A process is a collection of threads that share resources such the address space and file descriptors.

+A job is a collection of processes, this structure allows notes to be sent to all processes in the job and is also used for security within procfs.

 ### Standard Library